 Love is so diverse, so over-arching, so essential, and sometimes just very sad.
 It’s a huge topic.
 Although I will not share my personal stories here, I do hope that these words will help you on your own journey to finding out what love means for you, as it’s probably the most important and the most difficult thing that we will ever do.

 What I have come to believe is that although the object of love may not last, the influence of that love will.
 The physical person or thing only act as a portal to shine light on a new vision and reality of how things could be, and we are then responsible for what we build from that vision.

-Here are two analogies that illustrate what I’m trying to say.
+Here are two analogies to illustrate what I’m trying to say.

-Imagine again that a person with exceptionally nice hair approaches you, and all you think about is how you really want to feel their hair.
-Now, imagine what your reaction would be if the same person approached you and handed you a strand of their hair, cut off and no longer attached to their head.
+Imagine again that a person with exceptionally nice hair approaches you, and all you think about is how you really want to feel that hair.
+Now, imagine what your reaction would be if the same person approached you and handed you a strand of his or her hair, cut off and no longer attached.